ProgUn1corn/Qlourie_Astral_R/README.md

 ## Suspension
 - Extra long suspension arms for better FVSA length, optimized FVSA for less camber gain
 - Calculated suspension geometry for optimal bump steer and toe steer performance
+- Springs are selected as parts instead of tuning
+- Individually tested spring length for different stiffness
+- Spring perch preload adjustment
 - Anti-roll bar mounting point adjustable with 3 fixed stiffness ARBs
 - 540 degree steering wheel lock
-- Selectable steering ratio for different driving styles
+- Rack and pinion steering, 7.5:1/8.2:1/9.1:1 selectable steering ratio
-## Springs
-- Springs are selected as parts instead of tuning
-- Individually tested spring length for different stiffness
-- Spring perch preload adjustmen
 ## Dampers
 - Dampers developed with **CTM Racing Suspension**
-- Around 800mm gravel damper length, 600mm tarmac damper length
-- Fixed damper length, damper length not adjustable for consistent droop travel
+- Around 800mm gravel damper length, 600mm tarmac damper length, full damper length not adjustable for consistent droop travel
 - Inverted strut design, 46mm piston diameter, 18mm shaft diameter
 - Pressurized mono-tube dampers that naturally have a force to push the piston out when no load is applied
 - Bump velocity threshold (knee point) is moved in response to changes in bump settings, providing a more accurate representation of real-world damper tuning
-- LRS (Load Release System): Release rebound damping when wheel load below a set threshold is detected, allowing even higher rebound damping setting with faster wheel contact and all power to the ground.
-Rebound damping is lowered according to how much force the internal detection mass have.
+- LRS (Load Release System): Release rebound damping when wheel load below a set threshold is detected, allowing faster wheel contact and all power to the ground.
 The damping curve is returned to normal is wheel load is above threshold
-- DSV (Direction Sensing Valve): Detect the direction of force to the damper, when the force is from the ground like road surface, the damper will remain unchanged for consistency; when the force is from above like landing a jump, the valve will close and add additional damping to brace impact
+- DSV (Direction Sensing Valve): Detect the direction of force to the damper, when the force is from the ground, the damper will remain unchanged for consistency; when the force is from above, the valve will close and add additional damping to brace impact
-- HBS (Hydraulic Bump Stop): Additional damping valve that will active at around from the last 60mm of damper travel, the valve is closed to generate a siginificant amount of damping force, up to 24KN of damping force at 2m/s.
-Smoother ride quality when riding on bump stop and better impact absorption.
-Rubber bump stop is still installed on HBS model for protection
+- HBS (Hydraulic Bump Stop): Additional damping valve that will active at around from the last 15% of damper travel, the valve is closed to generate a siginificant amount of damping force.
+Rubber stop is still installed on HBS model for protection
 - HRS (Hydraulic Rebound Stop): A large amount of damping force would generate when the damper is near full droop to stop the damper from extending.
-Smoother ride quality and extension dynamics compare to rubber rebond stop.
-Rubber rebound stop is still installed on HRS model for protection
+Rubber stop is still installed on HRS model for protection
 - Independently modelled suspension mesh that is totally accurate of a real damper and spring movement, including piston, shell, spring, helper spring and spring perch
+## Wheels
+- 20KG per tarmac wheel and 25kg per gravel wheel
+- Node weight calculated based on the rim weight limit (8.6kg and 8.9kg) as specified by WRC regulations
+- 205/65 R15 gravel wheels, 235/40 R18 tarmac wheels
+- Special wheels including RX, Winter and Arctic
+- Wheel beam properties are created and tested which are different to vanilla
+## Aerodynamics
+- Front and rear independent aerodynamics
+- Aerodynamics react to ground clearance change both front and rear
+- Originally designed effective aero parts from bumper, lip, chassis, fender and more
+- Significant grip loss when aero parts are broken
 ## Misc
 - Ballast for center of gravity adjustment (needed to meet minimum running weight regulations)
 - Driver weight included in racing seat part for real world weight simulation